vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 ## Datastore Options ##
 The `vic-machine` utility allows you to specify the datastores in which to store container VM files, container image files, and the files for the virtual container host appliance.

-- vSphere Integrated Containers fully supports VMware Virtual SAN datastores.
+- vSphere Integrated Containers Engine fully supports VMware Virtual SAN datastores.
-- vSphere Integrated Containers supports all alphanumeric characters, hyphens, and underscores in datastore paths and datastore names, but no other special characters.
+- vSphere Integrated Containers Engine supports all alphanumeric characters, hyphens, and underscores in datastore paths and datastore names, but no other special characters.

 ### `image-store` ###